Mountain Biking Skill Guides

 Interseting part of this was, that I actually had the realization that you do not need to steer the bike with handlebars/arms, but you can steer with hips.

-Bar turn
+Bar Turn

 Start with extemely small movement.
 To make things easier, turn handlebar towards where you are watching or where you want to turn bike next.